testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

     Both services are capable of acting as the ingestion service.
 They both support a high rate of flow, and both have options for long-term storage needs.
 However, Event Hubs requires an extra step for long-term storage, which is handled through Event Hubs Capture, whereas Cosmos DB already provides this storage for raw data.
 Considering the level of effort to implement, this favors Cosmos DB since transactional data is already being written to a database, those applications or API's can be updated to also write to Cosmos DB, or switch over to Cosmos DB entirely as the single database.
 Event Hubs requires adding an event service to their architecture and learning how to use it from their current systems.

-    > Note: for multi-master accounts, change feed based on a server-side token (which is based on aa logical timestamp) will provide a predictable change feed experience is supported.
+    > Note: for multi-master accounts, change feed based on a server-side token (which is based on a logical timestamp) will provide a predictable change feed experience is supported.
 Change feed based on If-Modified-Since in this scenario could result in missing versions and duplicates, and is therefore blocked.

 _Data pipeline processing_